 Overall, spray drying of barbotine offers a promising approach for the production of homogeneous and easy-to-handle powders, providing opportunities for advancements in ceramic manufacturing, construction materials, and other related industries.

-Please see the application note for starting paramters, formulations and some results.
+Please see the application note for starting parameters, formulations and some results.